-Our investment case for Astra remains unchanged; in essence we believe that the prolonged slowdown in auto sales will reverse, thereby improving returns to previously high levels and resulting in a significant re-rating of the valuations.
-Notwithstanding this belief, we have decided to divest our shares on concerns that the longer-term direction of travel will not be so positive after the inevitable recovery.
+Our investment case for this company remains unchanged; in essence we believe6 that the prolonged slowdown in auto sales will reverse, thereby improving returns to previously high levels and resulting in a significant re-rating of the valuations.
+Notwithstanding this belief, we have decided to divest our shares on concerns that the longerterm direction of travel will not be so positive after the inevitable recovery.

-The other divestment we have made is Bank Rakyat (BRI), Indonesia's largest bank focused on micro-lending.
-Despite being an SOE bank, BRI's long-term track record since listing in 2003 is good.
+The other divestment we have made is Indonesia's largest bank focused on micro-lending.
+Despite being an SOE bank, the bank's long-term track record since listing in 2003 is good.
 Asset quality has remained in check (10-year average non-performing loans (NPLs) is at 1.3%) and book value has compounded at an impressive rate of 15% in USD terms despite the Global Financial Crisis (GFC) and more recently the Covid-19 pandemic.
 This is largely due to its superior micro-lending franchise which over the years has proven to be exceptionally profitable and highly defensive.
 In addition, KPIs for the senior management team have always been sensible and much closer to the best among private peers, combining good corporate governance policies and transparent practices with sensible financial targets focused on net profit and assets (in other words, return on assets), NPLs and capitalisation ratios.

-However, we have become increasingly concerned about our alignment as minority shareholders and the risk of BRI being forced to do 'national service'.
+However, we have become increasingly concerned about our alignment as minority shareholders and the risk of the bank being forced to do 'national service'.
 Historically we have viewed this risk as being limited, given that the Indonesian banking system's implosion during the Asian Financial Crisis was precisely because many of the leading state banks were forced to support the economy.
 Since then the Indonesian regulator and various governments have prioritised a healthy, profitable financial system over stimulus and financial inclusion.
 But we are starting to see early signs of the government's changing stance.
-In June 2021 BRI was 'forced' to absorb two other Indonesian state-owned banks focused on micro-lending, in a deal that might have been small (the balance sheet of the two lenders are less than 7% of BRI's), but was financed in a less-than-ideal way through an unusually-large rights issue.
+In June 2021 this bank was 'forced' to absorb two other Indonesian state-owned banks focused on micro-lending, in a deal that might have been small (the balance sheet of the two lenders are less than 7% of BRI's), but was financed in a less-than-ideal way through an unusually-large rights issue.
 This suggests there may be more forced M&A down the road.

-The deteriorating alignment combined with the fact that the share price had recovered to pre-Covid levels gave us an opportunity to reposition our clients' capital to more attractive ideas.
-We decided to sell out of BRI.

-One of the new investments that we made following these two divestments was CAMS in India, which we discussed in our previous update.
-The other new investment is Anta Sports in China, a domestic market leader in Chinese sportswear.
-The company operates well-known and popular sportswear brands like Anta, FILA and Descente in China, as well as leading sports brands including Wilson, Salomon and Arc'teryx on a global basis.
+The deteriorating alignment combined with the fact that the share price had recovered to pre-Covid levels gave us an opportunity to reposition our clients' capital to more attractive ideas and we decided to sell out of our holding.
+One of the new investments that we made following these two divestments is a domestic market leader in Chinese sportswear.
+The company operates well-known and popular sportswear brands like in China, as well as leading sports brands on a global basis.

-As a team, we have followed Anta since its initial public offering (IPO) in 2007.
+As a team, we have followed the company since its initial public offering (IPO) in 2007.
 Over the past 15 years, the company has emerged from being a mass-market shoe brand to China's most successful multi-brand sportswear company.
-During a period of cyclical share price weakness, we conducted research on the company and came away impressed by the founding Ding family's strong ownership, the chairman's vision, and the management team's solid execution.
+During a period of cyclical share price weakness, we conducted research on the company and came away impressed by the founding family's strong ownership, the chairman's vision, and the management team's solid execution.